 You can choose to pool either just Velocity Points or both Velocity Points and Status Credits to the beneficiary.
 This means that one family member can earn elite status within the Velocity programme much faster by having the whole family’s flights count toward status.

-As you can see, not all airlines and frequent flyer programmes permit families to share and pool miles in the same way, but there are many programmes that do permit families to put their miles together in a variety of ways in order to achieve that next award flight faster.
+As you can see, not all airlines and frequent flyer programmes permit families to share and pool miles in the same way.
+But, thankfully, there are a growing number of programmes that do permit families to put their miles together in a variety of ways to achieve that next award flight faster.
 So if you’re collecting miles for each of your family members, consider whether you might be better off putting all your eggs in one basket.